RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 - Look through the top several blast hits to get a sense of what organism the ASV is from.

-- Try clicking on link next to ‘Sequence ID’ for a hit.
+- Try clicking on the link next to ‘Sequence ID’ for a hit.

 - In the resulting page, look under ‘Organism’ to determine what the phylogenetic affiliation of the V6V8 blast hit is.
 Is it a bacterium?
 What taxonomic group is it from?

 #### **Filtering the dataset**